Politics, Philosophy, & Economics

 Are You Ready to Impact Society?

-Bring your studies to life as you complete internships, engage in political campaigns, attend events in Washington, D.C. and Philadelphia, and participate in campus clubs and organizations.
-It’s your classroom – reimagined.
+• Intern with Government Agencies or Political Offices: Bring your studies to life as you complete internships, engage in political campaigns, attend events in Washington, D.C., and Philadelphia, and participate in campus clubs and organizations.
+Let us help connect you.

 Politics, Philosophy, and Economics Year 1